How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Examples

-As a recurring causal inference example, we study coarse Structural Nested Mean Models (coarse SNMMs).
-Our explanations are brief; more background and details are provided in \cite{Victor}.
-In this recurring example, we are interested in how treatment affects the outcome of interest, but treatment is not randomized.
+Our explanations for time-dependent coarse Structural Nested Mean Models (coarse SNMMs) are relatively brief; more background and details are provided in \cite{Victor}.
+Also coarse SNMMs estimate how treatment affects the outcome of interest, from non-randomized data.